mikeroyal/Audio-and-Video-Editing-Guide/README.md

 [JACK Audio Connection Kit AKA JACK](https://jackaudio.org/) is a professional sound server daemon that provides real-time, low-latency connections for both audio and MIDI data between applications that implement its API.
 JACK can be configured to send audio data over a network to a "master" machine, which then outputs the audio to a physical device.
 This can be useful to mix audio from a number of "slave" computers without requiring additional cables or hardware mixers, and keeping the audio path digital for as long as possible.

 [Logic Pro](https://www.apple.com/logic-pro/) is a digital audio workstation (DAW) and MIDI sequencer software application for macOS.

+[LMMS](https://lmms.io/) is an open source digital audio workstation application program.
+When LMMS is pairedr with appropriate computer hardware, it allows music to be produced by arranging samples, synthesizing sounds, playing on a MIDI keyboard, and combining the features of trackers and sequencers.
+Developed by Paul Giblock and Tobias Junghans, this program stands for "Linux MultiMedia Studio" and supports handy plugins that enables it to work on different operating systems.

+[Ardour](http://ardour.org/) is an open source, collaborative effort of a worldwide team including musicians, programmers, and professional recording engineers.
+Development is transparent — anyone can watch our work as it happens.
+Like a good piece of vintage hardware, you can open the box and look inside.

+[Audacity](https://www.audacityteam.org/) is an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
+Developed by a group of volunteers as open source and offered free of charge.
+Amazing support community.